People

 Listen to Lejmal Hussein stories

-Lejmal Hussein reflects on vicissitudes of working as a migrant worker in Saudi Arabia for nineteen years, away from his family.
+Lejmal Hussein reflects on the vicissitudes of working as a migrant labourer in Saudi Arabia for nineteen years, away from his family.

 Recorded: September 8, 2013